 ★ ★ ★ ★ ★

 “I couldn’t be happier with the services provided to me by Michael T. Gibson’s team.
 Kathy, Jeannette and Amit did an outstanding job in representing me.
 Throughout the entire process they kept me updated, were easily reachable via email or telephone and always maintained kindness, patience and professionalism.
-I highly recommend using Michael T. Gibson’s law office as your auto justice attorneys.
+I highly recommend using Michael T. Gibson, P.A., Auto Justice Attorney’s law office as your auto justice attorneys.
 You will be in the best hands.” -Ash T.

 Orlando, FL 32814